2024dc04017/Chandra_A/README.md

 Metrics captured for each model: Accuracy, AUC Score, Precision, Recall, F1 score, MCC score.

-After running `train_models.py`, a consolidated table is exported to folder`metrics/comparison_metrics.csv`.
+After running train_models.py, a consolidated table is exported to folder metrics/comparison_metrics.csv.

 Comparison Table is also given below after training the model: